tacojones/blogg/README.md

 - Static page support for `/pages` directory.
 - Markdown parsing using Parsedown.
 - Custom YAML parser for post metadata.
-- Displays the post's date and title automatically.
 - Supports custom date formatting and multiple formats for flexibility.
 - Handles special `<!--more-->` tag for controlling content display.